livecode/livecode/docs/notes-base/platforms.md

 * Windows 8.x (Desktop)
 * Windows 10

-**Note:** On 64-bit Windows installations, LiveCode runs as a 32-bit application through the WoW layer.
+**Note:** On 64-bit Windows installations, LiveCode can run either as a 32-bit application through the WoW layer or as a native 64-bit Windows application, depending on the installer that is chosen.

 ## Linux